Councillor John Mutton

 Councillor Mutton is a lifelong trade unionist, first as a shop steward at the City Engineers depot for the T&GWU and also for USDAW at the Co-op Dairy in Coventry.
 He has been a Labour Party member for 30 years.

 When he was younger John was a useful footballer and played for Coventry City’s youth team and reserves from 1963 through to 1965.
 Later he went on to play as a semi-professional for St Neots and Tring Town.
-He continues to support the Sky Blues and is a season ticket holder.
+John was a season ticket holder for 30 years, but no longer goes to games since the team was taken to Northampton to play.
 John also enjoys fishing and likes going further afield, he has fished in Denmark, Ireland, Holland, France, Cuba, Kenya and South Africa.

 For seventeen consecutive years Councillor Mutton has taken a group of young athletes and swimmers to the Children’s International Games - in 2005 it was held in Coventry, the first time the Games had been held in England.
 In the past Coventry has been the only English city represented.
 Previous Games have been in Spain, Greece, Romania, Canada, Poland, Hungary, Austria, USA, Thailand, Iceland, Bahrain and South Korea.